 What is Multispectral Mapping?

-Multispectral mapping quite simply is the use of multispectral sensors to map and area, including sensors that detect non-visible light.
-It has many use cases, but we use our sensors for precision agriculture.
+Multispectral mapping uses specialised sensors to map an area and detect non-visible light.
+It has many use cases, but we mainly use our sensors for precision agriculture and research and development projects.

 Some of the benefits of Multispectral data